dreson4/nats-eye/README.md

 A modern, self-hostable web UI for managing NATS clusters.
 Monitor your JetStream streams, KV stores, and cluster health in real-time.

+> **100% Vibe Coded** - This entire codebase was written by Claude Code with my guidance and direction.
+I wrote zero lines of code, just provided requirements, feedback, and design decisions.
+Took a few hours.
+I expect you will self host this and run on your own machine.
+If anything doesn't work make a bug report or PR.

 ![NATS Eye Dashboard](https://img.shields.io/badge/status-beta-yellow)

 ## Features